Heart-Healthy Diet Guidelines

 Monounsaturated fatty acids (MUFA) and polyunsaturated fatty acids (PUFA) are "good" fats that help promote heart health.
 MUFAs and PUFAs should be the main type of fats consumed.
-Saturated fats and trans fats (trans fatty acids) are “bad” fats that can contribute to heart disease, and should be avoided or limited.
+Olive oil is rich in MUFAs.
+Salmon and walnuts are good sources of PUFAs.

-Current dietary guidelines for heart health recommend that:
+Dietary guidelines for heart health recommend that:

-Try to replace saturated fats and trans fatty acids with unsaturated fats from plant and fish oils.
-Omega-3 fatty acids, which are found in fish and some plant sources, are a good source of unsaturated fats.
-Fish oils contain the omega-3 fatty acids docasahexaenoic (DHA) and eicosapentaenoic (EPA) acids, which have significant benefits for the heart.
-Generally, two servings of fish per week provide a healthful amount of these omega-3 fatty acids.
+Omega-3 Fatty Acids: Omega-3 fatty acids, which are found in fish and some plant sources, are a good source of unsaturated fats.
+Fish oils contain the omega-3 fatty acids docosahexaenoic (DHA) and eicosapentaenoic (EPA) acids, which have significant benefits for the heart.
+The American Heart Association recommends eating fatty fish such as salmon at least twice a week to gain a healthful amount of these omega-3 fatty acids.

 Although eating fish appears to protect the heart, the effect of fish oil supplements is unclear.
-Some studies suggest these supplements are heart protective, but recent studies have indicated that omega-3 fatty acid supplements have minimal benefit.
+Some studies suggest these supplements are heart protective, but other studies indicate that omega-3 fatty acid supplements have minimal benefit.